 Cut to Glenn Rinker at WPLG reporting that while they're having a sweltering winter heat wave with temps in the 90s, the central and Rocky Mountain states are buried in snow.
 Kubrick's camera continues to draw back, showing lamps placed symmetrically to either side of the television, a picture of a topless woman with a large Afro on the wall above the television.
 "In Colorado, 10 inches of snow has fallen in just a few hours tonight.
 Travel in the Rockies is almost impossible."

-These images we should take as significant--just as the Carson City movie that played while Danny was shining in the bathroom, the newscast that played just before Danny tried the door to room 237, and the Summer of 42 movie that played prior Danny's conversation with his father in suite 3.
-As significant as the Touchdown Mickey sweater Danny was wearing that commented on the action in respect of the BBC's last broadcast before shutting down, the day of the invasion of Poland, until the war was over.
+In this film, Kubrick has a lot of television serving as backdrop for scenes.
+There was the Carson City movie that played while Danny was shining in the bathroom, the newscast that played just before Danny tried the door to Room 237, and the Summer of 42 movie that played prior Danny's conversation with his father in suite 3.

 The image of the woman facing Dick is a poster of Azizi Johari titled "Supernatural Dream".
 It reminds of the suggestive female form in the photo above Bill Watson's head on Interview day when Stuart was telling Jack about the murder at the hotel and how he found it hard to believe it had happened there, this followed by Danny's vision in the bathroom.